LayerManager/layman/doc/rest.md

 - for vector layers import vector file (if sent) to PostgreSQL database as new table into workspace schema
   - files with invalid byte sequence are first converted to GeoJSON, then cleaned with iconv, and finally imported to database.
 - for raster layers normalize and compress raster file to GeoTIFF with overviews (pyramids); NoData values are normalized as transparent
+- if `file_path` parameter is used raster files are used directly from GeoServer data directory without normalization
 - save bounding box into PostgreSQL
 - for vector layers publish the vector table as new layer (feature type) within appropriate WFS workspace of GeoServer
 - for vector layers